Seven Bridges of Königsberg: Significance in the history and philosophy of mathematics

-In the history of mathematics, Euler's solution of the Königsberg bridge problem is considered to be the first theorem of graph theory and the first true proof in the theory of networks, a subject now generally regarded as a branch of combinatorics.
-Combinatorial problems of other types had been considered since antiquity.
+In the history of mathematics, Euler's solution of the Königsberg bridge problem is considered to be the first theorem of graph theory and the first true proof in the network theory, a subject now generally regarded as a branch of combinatorics.
+Combinatorial problems of other types such as the enumeration of permutations and combinations had been considered since antiquity.

-In addition, Euler's recognition that the key information was the number of bridges and the list of their endpoints (rather than their exact positions) presaged the development of topology.
+Euler's recognition that the key information was the number of bridges and the list of their endpoints (rather than their exact positions) presaged the development of topology.
 The difference between the actual layout and the graph schematic is a good example of the idea that topology is not concerned with the rigid shape of objects.

 Hence, as Euler recognized, the "geometry of position" is not about "measurements and calculations" but about something more general.
 That called in question the traditional Aristotelian view that mathematics is the "science of quantity".
 Though that view fits arithmetic and Euclidean geometry, it did not fit topology and the more abstract structural features studied in modern mathematics.

 Philosophers have noted that Euler's proof is not about an abstraction or a model of reality, but directly about the real arrangement of bridges.
 Hence the certainty of mathematical proof can apply directly to reality.
 The proof is also explanatory, giving insight into why the result must be true.